priya-gitTest/ReproducibleJNotebookTemplate_v1.01/README.md

 ## Acknowledgement
 I thank the PyOpenSci FF Festival 2024 (Leah W and Team) and MyST(Rowan and Team) and  Modhurita (UU) for providing me lots of useful tips and inspiration to create this.

-Thanks Joyce & Heidi & Team from [DRA](https://digital-research.academy/)
+Thanks Joyce, Heidi & DRA Team  [DRA](https://digital-research.academy/)